flecoqui/TestRESTAPIServices/README.md

 ### DEPLOY REST API ON AZURE CONTAINER INSTANCE, AZURE KUBERNETES SERVICE:

+In order to deploy the REST API on Azure Container Instance or Azure Kubernetes you will use a Powershell script on Windows and a Bash script on Linuxwit the following parameters:</p>
+**ResourceGroupName:**						The name of the resource group used to deploy Azure Function, Azure App Service and Virtual Machine</p>
+**namePrefix:**						The name prefix which has been used to deploy Azure Function, Azure App Service and Virtual Machine</p>
+**cpuCores:**						The number of CPU cores used by the containers on Azure Container Instance or Kubernetes, for instance : 1, by default 0.4 </p>
+**memoryInGB:**				The amount of memory in GB used by the containers on Azure Container Instance or Kubernetes, for instance : 2, by defauylt 0.3 </p>
+**aksVMSize:**                        The size of the Virtual Machine running on the Kubernetes Cluster, for instance: Standard_F4s_v2, by default Standard_F2s_v2</p>
+**aksNodeCount:**                         The number of node for the Kubernetes Cluster</p>

 **Powershell Windows:** .\install-containers-windows.ps1  "ResourceGroupName" "NamePrefix" "cpuCores" "memoryInGB" "aksVMSize" "aksNodeCount"